cryptonote-labs/monero-site/_i18n/en/resources/developer-guides/wallet-rpc.md

 ### **start_mining**

-Start mining in the Monero daemon.
+Start mining in the Masari Supreme daemon.

 Inputs: